unconst/BitTensor/README.md

 <p align="center">  ∆L(t+1) = G ∙ ∆L (t).
 (9) </p>

-This is similar to the EigenTrust algorithm or Google Page Rank, but with Fishers Information scores instead of recommendations or web links.
+This is similar to the EigenTrust algorithm [23] or Google Page Rank [1], but with Fishers Information scores instead of recommendations or web links.
 We emit new tokens within the graph to components with high contribution scores proportionally.
 The entire calculation is done using a consensus engine which ensures that the specifics of token emission stay fixed and where the state of G is held global so that every node can see how they are attaining token emissions.

+We note that this form of local attribution emission scheme may be similar in nature to the propagation of the neurotrophic factor BDNF in the brain.[2]

 below is an approximate method written below using python-numpy:
 ```